njtierney/treezy/README.md

 Future work
 ===========

--   Extend to other kinds of decision trees (gbm, and more)
+-   Extend to other kinds of decision trees (`gbm`, `tree` and more)
--   provide tools for extracting out other decision tree information (decision tree rules, etc).
+-   provide tools for extracting out other decision tree information (decision tree rules, surrogate splits, burling).
+-   provide a method to extract out decision trees from randomForest and BRT so that they can be visualised with rpart.plot,
+-   provide tidy summary information of the decision trees, potentially in the format of `broom`'s `augment`, `tidy`, and `glance` functions.
+For example, `rpart_fit$splits`
+-   think about a way to store the data structure of a decision tree as a nested dataframe

 Acknowledgements
 ================